MicrosoftDocs/azure-reference-other/studio-module-reference/multiclass-neural-network.md

     - **Parameter Range**: Choose this option if you are not sure of the best parameters, and want to use a parameter sweep.
 You then specify a range of values and use the [Tune Model Hyperparameters](tune-model-hyperparameters.md) module to iterate over the combinations and find the optimal configuration.

-3. **Hidden layer specification**, select the type of network architecture to create.
+3. **Hidden layer specification**: Select the type of network architecture to create.

     - **Fully-connected case**: Select this option to create a model using the default neural network architecture.
 For multiclass neural network models, the defaults are as follows: